Is Captain Jim's Lighthouse Real? Discover L.M. Montgomery's Lighthouse of Dreams

 When L. M. Montgomery published Anne's House of Dreams in 1917, she was far from home.

-Like all her books, Anne's House of Dreams is infused with the author's love for a small island.
 A place of winding red roads and a wealth of lighthouses, Prince Edward Island is described so lyrically in Montgomery's writing that I feel her deep connection and love of place along with her.

 "The good hour came as I was walking home alone.
 Before me arched the afterlife of a glorious sea-sunset.
 The tall slender firs along the moist red road came out against it in a grace and beauty that made me ache for joy,..